Landscape management is the art and science of designing, building and maintaining

 with industry professionals to discuss various tree care procedures.

-Hands-on laboratories are included in many courses, and you will have the unique advantage
+Hands-on laboratories are included in many courses.
+You will have the unique advantage

 of utilizing the Greenhouse Learning Center, The Botanic Garden at OSU, and the Water